svmorris/odium/README.md

 ```

 # Features for the future
-- Interactive shell (ability to use arrow keys and edit text)
+- Interactive shell (ability to use arrow keys and edit text).
-- Screensaves: Each revshell interaction is saved as text automatically
+- Screensaves: Each revshell interaction is saved as text automatically.